liam-middlebrook/coefficient-of-fail/callaway-coefficient-of-fail.md

 * 65-90 points of FAIL: Babies cry when your code is downloaded.

-* 95-130 points of FAIL: Richard Stallman eats from his foot out of boredomm every time your code is downloaded.
+* 95-130 points of FAIL: Richard Stallman eats from his foot out of boredom every time your code is downloaded.

 * 130-150 points of FAIL: Kittens die when your code is downloaded.